 Students hired into the SAW Program will be enrolled in a half-semester CUSP-212-01 course in spring 2015.
 This two-credit CUSP course will be held during the second half of the semester.

 I am not sure if the CUSP 212-01 will fit in my academic schedule, should I still apply?

 The CUSP-212-01 class is a requirement, as it prepares you for your work as a SAW Mentor and attendance for the full class time is crucial.
 Many students' schedules change considerably in the beginning of the semester, such as when the add/drop period occurs.
 You are encouraged to apply if you think there a chance your schedule will change to allow you to take the CUSP 212-01 course.
 Remember, this course takes place during the second half of spring semester following your acceptance into the SAW Program.

 I know for certain that I am unable to take the CUSP 212-01 course, can special arrangements be made?

 No special arrangements can be made to accommodate individual schedules at this time.
-Prospective mentors who are unable to enroll in the CUSP 212-01 course in the spring are encouraged to apply in the next hiring cycle in the fall semester.
+Prospective mentors who are unable to enroll in the CUSP 212-01 course in the spring are encouraged to apply in the upcoming hiring cycle (fall 2015).